 Map of the site

 If you see this after your page is loaded completely, leafletJS files are missing.

 Although the landmass of Polynesia is small, the charm and special beauty of this region are some of the most impressive on our planet.
 These islands are endowed with lush and beautiful nature, with warm ocean and friendly people representing a distinct culture.
 Polynesia is very rich both with natural and cultural landmarks and many of them are unique.

 The Hawaiian Islands belong to the most remote islands in the world.
-Hawaii are characterised by tropical climate, mountainous relief, volcanism and isolation.
-If compared to most islands in Pacific, several Hawaiian Islands have comparatively large landmass.
+Hawaii are characterized by tropical climate, mountainous relief, volcanism, and isolation.
+If compared to most islands in the Pacific, several Hawaiian Islands have comparatively large landmass.
 All these factors have led to the development of numerous impressive and unique natural attractions and some impressive monuments of culture.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.

-This informative and easy-to-follow guidebook makes the ancient sites of Maui, Molokai and Lanai available to the general public for the first time.
-Grouping th sites by location, the book characterizes the cultural background of five main types of sites: heiau (temples), pohaku (sacred stones), petroglyphs, caves and fishponds.
+This informative and easy-to-follow guidebook makes the ancient sites of Maui, Molokai, and Lanai available to the general public for the first time.
+Grouping the sites by location, the book characterizes the cultural background of five main types of sites: heiau (temples), pohaku (sacred stones), petroglyphs, caves, and fishponds.